 The water heater is probably the most underrated appliance in your home.
 Think about it – without your water heater, you don’t have any of the following:

 Given the importance of the water heater, do you actually know much about it?
 We’re here to give you a few things to remember when it comes to maintaining, servicing, and replacing your water heater.

-The average lifespan of residential water heaters is about ten to twelve years.
+The typical lifespan of residential water heaters is 10-12 years.

-The most common malfunction of residential water heaters that will entail replacement is a leaking tank.
+The most typical failure of residential water heaters that will require replacement is a leaking tank.